-You are aspiring or current teachers and I believe it is very important you know and model proper spelling, grammar, and writing mechanics and style to teach your own students.
+- You are aspiring or current teachers and I believe it is very important you know and model proper spelling, grammar, and writing mechanics and style to teach your own students.
 So run that spellcheck, get a classmate or friend to look over your paper, or run it by the Writing Center, as I will take these into account when grading your assignments.
-Please type your assignments in 12-font size.
-Additionally, to be gender-sensitive, please use the salutation of Mr. when referring to men and Ms. when referring to all women.
-This course will introduce you to using People First Language, which asserts that people with disabilities are people first and that the disability is only one aspect of who we are.
+Please type your assignments in 12font size. - To be gender-sensitive, please use the salutation of Mr. when referring to men and Ms. when referring to all women.
+This course expects you to use People First Language, which asserts that people with disabilities are people first and that the disability is only one aspect of who we are, in your assignments.
 A brief reference sheet on this is available at the link below.
-I will expect you to use this language in your assignments.
-As you get familiar with using People First language, you will learn to notice when it isn't being used and I hope that you will begin to expect others to use it too.
-As researchers, you will also need to become familiar with using APA style in your writing, particularly with regard to references, headings and sub-headings.
+It also expects you to use APA style in your writing, particularly with regard to references, headings and sub-headings.
 I will take points off your grade if you do not use People First language and APA style.